OECD forecast: High rates, inflation to slow world growth

 That was the sobering forecast issued Tuesday by the Paris-based Organization for Economic Cooperation and Development.
 In the OECD's estimation, the world economy will grow just 3.1% this year, down sharply from a robust 5.9% in 2021.

-Next year, the OECD predicts, will be even worse: The international economy would expand only 2.2%.
+Next year, the OECD predicts, would be even worse: The international economy would expand only 2.2%.

 “It is true we are not predicting a global recession,” OECD Secretary-General Mathias Cormann said at a news conference.
 “But this is a very, very challenging outlook, and I don’t think that anyone will take great comfort from the projection of 2.2% global growth.”